 7) Playing Intensive Sports without Mouth Protection

-Playing contact sports that have a high chance of physical contact without any mouth protection and mouth guard can cause tooth chipping, breaking or even tooth loss, as well as gum fractures that can be compromising for your oral health.
+Playing contact sports that have a high chance of physical contact without any mouth protection and a mouthguard can cause tooth chipping, breaking, or even tooth loss, as well as gum fractures that can be compromising for your oral health.

 8) Dry Mouth Syndrome

 Saliva is essential for maintaining oral health.
 If you suffer from dry mouth syndrome, you won’t have the additional help from saliva to neutralize the acidity in your mouth and to provide minerals that strengthen your tooth enamel.